The TU Delft Software Engineering Research Group has the following vacancies:

 - A detailed CV (with contact information for 2 references; sending references letters yourself is not necessary)

-- A letter of motivation that includes a paragraph on your vision of the TestShift project (e.g., what do you consider to be an urgent topic to address, how would you go about the project, etc.) ?> a generic letter of motivation is not appreciated
+- A letter of motivation that includes at least 10 lines of text containing your vision of the TestShift project (e.g., what do you consider to be an urgent topic to address, how would you go about the project, etc.) –> a generic letter of motivation is not appreciated.
+Your letter of motivation is perhaps the most critical part of your application package; I will be looking for a healthy dose of creativity.
+For example, give your vision on the socio-technical aspect of software testing, or provide a view on how test analytics can be helpful and what needs to be investigated to bring this vision to the market.

 - A (draft) version of your Master thesis